1. It's the right thing to do, ethically

 2. Benefits for everyone

 A thriving Highly Sensitive person at work brings benefits to the rest of the organisation.
-Better ideas, wiser decision, greater awareness of dangers, problems and opportunities, improved communication, and more.
+Better ideas, wiser decisions, greater awareness of dangers, problems and opportunities, improved communication, and more.

 3. The things which help HS people thrive are often the things which need to be changed anyway